The Bankrate promise

 How to lower your car insurance after a speeding ticket in Michigan

-You are likely going to pay more for car insurance after a speeding ticket.
-Auto insurance companies are probably going to consider you a greater risk than other drivers and will charge you more for the next several years.
-However, you can employ some techniques to lower your premium even with a speeding ticket on file.
+You will likely pay more for car insurance after a speeding ticket conviction.
+This is because auto insurance companies are more likely to consider you a higher risk to insure and compensate for that risk through increased premiums over the next several years.
+However, there are ways you might be able to lower your premium even with a speeding ticket on file.

 Get quotes from other car insurance companies